R

 Generally, these waders prefer to build their living quarters in trees hanging above the water close to other birds such as storks.
 Alternatively, they may also build them on the ground on islets with gulls, herons, and terns also sharing the same slice of real estate.

-However, for the most part, researchers have found that the lifestyles and habits of these birds known for their beautiful plumage are somewhat shrouded in mystery.
+However, for the most part, researchers have found that the lifestyles and habits of these birds, known for their beautiful plumage, are somewhat shrouded in mystery.

 Reproduction and Life Cycles

 By the time they’re four months old, roseate spoonbills are just about ready to become parents and bring new life into the world.
-That said, they usually don’t set out to have their own hatchlings until much later – when they’re about 36 years old.
+That said, they usually don’t set out to have their own hatchlings until much later – when they’re about 36 months old.
 Mating season starts at the beginning of spring and lasts through the season.

 The male of the species declares his intention to court by offering the female material for building a nest.
 There are also performances involving clapping and dancing.
 With the sticks presented to her, the female roseate spoonbill puts her nest-building skills to good use.
-The result is a sturdy construction in which she deposits her eggs which may be as many as five.
-Both parents share incubation duties and the new hatchlings arrive after about three weeks.
+The result is a sturdy construction in which she deposits her eggs, which may be as many as five.
+Both parents share incubation duties, and the new hatchlings arrive after about three weeks.

 Diet and Prey

-Meal times take place in the early mornings and evenings and are a communal affair.
+Mealtimes take place in the early mornings and evenings and are a communal affair.
 The large birds can be seen advancing through shallow water, moving those spoon-shaped bills from side to side in search of a tasty morsel.

 Predators and Threats